alecramsay/baseline/notes/states.md

 - WA
 - WI

-## Water-only Precincts & Connectivity issues:
+## Water-only Precincts & Connectivity issues

 - NY: "There are 2 disconnected components.
-There is 1 island with id: 36061000084."
+There is 1 island with id: 36061000084." <= 4th

 ## Special Cases

+Handle these last:

 - CA: Uses tracts & BGs, has water-only precincts & connectivity issues:
 - FL: Some missing xy data